k8s-class/troubleshoot_cluster/README.md

    - Pods in Pending, CrashLoopBackOff or Waiting state
       - If kubectl get pods shows that your pod status is Pending or CrashLoopBackOff, this means that the pod could not be scheduled on a node.
 Typically, this is because of insufficient CPU or memory resources.
 It could also arise due to the absence of a network overlay or a volume provider.
+      - If kubectl get pods shows that your pod status is ImagePullBackOff or ErrImagePull, this means that the pod could not run because it could not pull the image.
    - PVCs in Pending state
    - DNS lookup failures for exposed services
    - Non-responsive pods or containers